darktable-org/dtorg/content/blog/2012-03-02-darktable-and-opencl/2012-03-02-darktable-and-opencl.md

 For the task of highly parallel floating point calculations modern GPUs are much faster than CPUs.
 That is especially true, when you want to do the same few processing steps over millions of items.
 Typical use case: processing of megapixel images.

-## **How OpenCL works**
+## How OpenCL works

 As you can imagine, hardware architectures of GPUs can vary significantly.
 There are different producers, and even different generations of GPUs from the same producer may differ clearly.
 At the same time GPU manufacturers are normally not willing to disclose many hardware details of their products to the public.
 One of the known consequences is the need to use proprietary drivers under Linux, if you want to take full advantage of your graphics card.

-Fortunately an industry consortium lead by [The Khronos Group](http://www.khronos.org) has developed an open, standardized interface called [OpenCL](http://www.khronos.org/registry/cl/specs/opencl-1.0.pdf).
+Fortunately an industry consortium lead by [The Khronos Group](https://www.khronos.org) has developed an open, standardized interface called [OpenCL](https://www.khronos.org/registry/cl/specs/opencl-1.0.pdf).
 It eases the use of your GPU as a numerical processing device.
 OpenCL offers a C99-like programming language with a strong focus on parallel computing.
 An application that wants to use OpenCL will need to bring along a suited OpenCL source code that it then hands over to a hardware specific OpenCL compiler at run-time.
 This way the application can use OpenCL on different GPU architectures (even at the same time).
 All “hardware secrets” are hidden in this compiler and are normally not visible to the user (or the application).
-The compiled OpenCL code is loaded onto your GPU and - with certain API calls - it is ready to do calculations for you.
+The compiled OpenCL code is loaded onto your GPU and&nbsp;– with certain API calls&nbsp;– it is ready to do calculations for you.

-## **How to activate OpenCL in darktable**
+## How to activate OpenCL in darktable

 Using OpenCL in darktable requires that your PC is equipped with a suitable graphics card and that it has the required libraries in place.
 Namely modern graphics cards from NVIDIA and ATI come with full OpenCL support.
 The OpenCL compiler is normally shipped as part of the proprietary graphics driver; it is reachable as a dynamic library called “libOpenCL.so”.
 This library must be in a folder where it is found by your system’s dynamic linker.

-When darktable starts, it will first try to find and load libOpenCL.so and – on success – check if the available graphics card comes with OpenCL support.
+When darktable starts, it will first try to find and load libOpenCL.so and&nbsp;– on success&nbsp;– check if the available graphics card comes with OpenCL support.
 A sufficient amount of graphics memory (1GB+) needs to be available to take advantage of the GPU.
 If that is OK, darktable tries to setup its OpenCL environment: a processing context needs to be initialized, a calculation pipeline to be started, OpenCL source code files (extension is .cl) need to be read and compiled and the included routines (called OpenCL kernels) need to be prepared for DT’s modules.
 If all that is done, the preparation is finished.

 As we still regard darktable’s OpenCL support as experimental, we require the user in addition to positively activate OpenCL.
 Go into the preferences dialog and look for core options.
 Here you find a checkbox that says: “activate opencl support (experimental)”.
 Check that box and from that on OpenCL is used by darktable.